FabianMariusLink/own-challenge-library-28-9-23/src/main/README.md

 4. **Interfaces:**
     - `Borrowable` interface: Contains methods like `borrow()`, `returnBook()`, and `isBorrowed()`.
 The `Book`, `AcademicBook`, and `Novel` classes implement this interface.
     - `Searchable` interface: Contains a `search()` method, implemented by the `Library` class to search for books based on various criteria.

-## Additional Ideas

-- Extend the system to calculate fines for overdue books.
-- Add a feature to add and view book reviews and ratings.